ideasawakened/ideasawakened.github.io/_posts/2024-08-25-why-you-should-not-use-WITH-in-your-Delphi-code.md

 ## Summary
 Some examples were provided to show some obvious and not-so-obvious reasons to avoid **with** statements, multiple quotes were provided from various developers offering a wide consensus against using **with**, and even some poetry... if you still insist on using **with** in your code, then we need to talk about something else and I will simply wish you luck on discovering your next with-related bug before your customers do!

+## Updates
+- Some comments are coming in on various sites about this article.
+A response for the purists who believe Niklaus Wirth implemented **with** statements and it is somehow disrepectful to suggest that Pascal has shortcomings... think about this statement directly from Wirth in "Recollections about the development of Pascal":
+>I have been encouraged to state my assessment of the merits and weaknesses of Pascal, of the mistaken decisions in its design, and of its prospects and place in the future.
+I prefer not to do so explicitly, and instead to refer the reader to my own successive designs, the languages Modula-2 and Oberon.
+Had I named them Pascal-2 and Pascal-3 instead, the questions might not have been asked, because the evolutionary line of these languages would have been evident.

+Now look at Pascal-3 (Oberon) and what did he do?
+He removed the WITH, LOOP, and EXIT statements.
+Which Niklaus Wirth will you argue with?